barryclark/jekyll-now/_posts/2020-10-07-cloud-native-london-october-2020.md

   - Video
   - Meetup
   - "2020"
-published: false
 ---

-Tonight, Cloud Native London welcomes three speakers from American Express, Pendo, and Containous for our October virtual meetup, from 6:45pm BST on Zoom and YouTube.
+Tonight I'm welcoming speakers from American Express, Pendo, and Containous for the Cloud Native London October virtual meetup, from 6:45pm BST on Zoom and YouTube.

 [Join us on Zoom](https://zoom.us/my/cherylhung) using the password: 'cheryl' or watch via the Youtube livestream.

-### Our agenda for 7th October 2020 is (times in BST):
+### Aenda for 7th October 2020 (times in BST):

 * 6:45 Kick off
 * 7:15 Open Policy Agent: your passport to enterprise interoperability (Alex Jones, American Express)